img 6024

 “She Needs a New Flux Capacitor, Sir…”

-The previous owner finally gave up on her at this point and upon reading the diagnosis I’m about to show you that said the amp was not repairable.
-The current owner, my customer, purchased her and the previous owner kindly suggested he take her to me for a look.
-Thank you to the previous owner!
+That owner finally gave up on her after reading the diagnosis I’m about to show you and listed her for sale.
+The current owner, my customer, purchased her for next to nothing.
+The seller kindly suggested the amplifier should come to me.
+Thank you to the previous owner.

 img 6004

 Suntan capacitors – not something we would ever want to see in beautiful old gear like this.
-Note also new trimpots and new NEC TO-220 driver devices.
+Note also new trimpots and NEC TO-220 driver devices added for no reason.
 Also, note the crud on this board, remnants of which include Sansui polychloroprene glue.

-What caught my attention though was the diagnosis given by the previous repairer:
+What caught my attention though was the diagnosis provided by the previous repairer:

 “The transformer related to the power section is on its way out” and “the JFET ICs need to be replaced.”